Multibit-Legacy/multibit-hd/README.md

 $ mvn clean install
 ```

+When building ensure that no application is listening on port 8330.

 #### Start the application (from an IDE)

 To run the application within an IDE, simply execute `MultiBitHD.main()` in the `mbhd-swing` module.
 No command line parameters are needed, although a Bitcoin URI is accepted.